Frederic-LM/Opn-Czami/README.md

 - 🤝 Priority Support — Get direct technical assistance when you need it most.

-## Need Help With Your Logo or Organizing Your Workflow?
+## 🎨 Need help with design, branding, or workflow setup?
+   Need help with your logo, certificate layout, or integration process?
-   You can hire me for consulting services.
+   You can hire me to streamline and style your setup.

 ## 🖥️ Download & Install Op'n Czami